6 Belief in the Manifestation of God

 With that widening of history, we can return to the most immediate Dawn for our age.

-6.3 The Báb, The Primal Point
+6.3 The Báb, the Primal Point

-The most common name is the Báb.
+His most common name is the Báb.
 The word Báb means the Gate.
 A Gate is never the ultimate destination.
-It is the entrance we pass through as we arrive to our destination.
+It is the entrance we pass through as we arrive at our destination.
 In this context, the Gate is where we leave one space, Adam and the Holocene, and emerge in a new space, Bahá’u’lláh and the emerging Anthropocene epoch.
 The Primal Point and the Báb are two distinct ways to express a complex but singular reality.
 The Báb relates to this theme in the Persian Bayán by saying:

 “The names and attributes are manifestations of the multiplicity of that primal unity.
 Reflect upon the verbal letters of the Bayán: all multiplicity originates from the first unity, even if it extends infinitely.
 And in the multiplicity of the universal manifestations, there arises a strength in the manifestation surpassing that of the primal unity.
 Yet, all things are realized through Him, and all return to Him, just as they originate from Him.”